YuboCui/PGD-AT/README.md

 | PGD (7 steps)  | **52.89%**      | 50.0%                   |
 | PGD (20 steps) | **50.37%**      | 45.8%                   |

-Our model has good robustness against adversarial samples.
+Our model has good robustness against adversarial examples.
 However, whether it is normal training or adversarial training, the accuracy of our model on the original test set is always low, which is an unresolved problem.